coltenwebb/JPEG-Reconstruction/README.md

 # JPEG-Reconstruction
 Removing compression artifacts using neural networks.

-Current model is an autoencoder and is magnificently uneffective, but cool!
+Current model is a convolutional autoencoder.
+Check out the Results notebook.